Skip to content

 char as Character = 'x'

-path as Path = /users/alice/
+path as String = /users/alice/ // path literal (String-typed)

 The f suffix on floating-point literals (like 9.8f) creates a Float type, suitable for IEEE 754 operations like Math.sqrt and Math.floor.
 Without the suffix (like 3.14), you get a Decimal type for exact decimal arithmetic.